AZHB/AZHB.github.io/projects/2DGolf.md

 <h4> Static Objects </h4>

-talk about tree structure of a static object (simple and complex)

 The majority of the level geometry is composed of static objects.
 These nodes have a Sprite (which includes functionality to render an image to the screen each frame) and a Collision Shape (which includes functionality to detect overlaps and collision within the physics engine).
 For nodes that have more complex shapes, the Collision Shape is replaced by a Collision Polygon.
 A Collision Polygon seperates the geometry of the shape (automatically or by hand) into distinct polygons to allow for efficient collsion detection.

 <table style="margin-left:auto;margin-right:auto;width:50%">